DUBAI/LONDON (Reuters) - OPEC’s job of trying to prop up oil prices has just got much harder.

 Earlier this week, Total signed a deal with Iran to help it develop a huge gas field, becoming the first Western energy company to ink a major deal with Tehran since the lifting of international sanctions this year.

-Trump has criticised the West’s nuclear deal with Iran, adding to uncertainty and frustrating Tehran’s push for foreign investment to revive its economy.
+Trump has criticized the West’s nuclear deal with Iran, adding to uncertainty and frustrating Tehran’s push for foreign investment to revive its economy.

 “It is a significant amount of money that will be put at risk should sanctions be brought back,” the executive said.